wanderdust/newsletter/content/posts/022_physical_postgres_tables/index.md

 ## Finding the Location of the Table in the Filesystem

 A postgres database is basically a single directory containing all its data inside it.
-In this section we'll find where the `films` table is stored within our filesystem.
+In this section I'll find where the `films` table is stored within our filesystem.

 We can find the base directory where the Postgres cluster lives in our machine by running this command: